Endodontic FAQ in Greensboro

-Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
-When that happens, an endodontic specialist, such as Dr. Mohorn, Dr. Baird, Dr. Stanley, Dr. Malueg, Dr. Horwitz, Dr. Morrow or Dr. Mohorn, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
+Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture, or other problems, can severely damage the pulp.
+When that happens, an endodontic specialist, such as Dr. Baird, Dr. Stanley, Dr. Malueg, Dr. Horwitz, Dr. Morrow, Dr. Mohorn or Dr. Schweizer, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After successful endodontic treatment, the tooth continues to perform normally.

 I’m worried about x-rays.
 Should I be?

 No. While x-rays will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, that produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
 These digital images can be optimized, archived, printed, and sent to co-therapists via e-mail or CD-ROM.
 For more information contact Sirona Dental Systems, Inc.

 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control, and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact his office for a follow-up restoration within a few weeks of completion at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available at all times to respond.